-Rowland Ward’s mission is to support sustainable, fair-chase hunting that benefits local indigenous people and the conservation of wildlife and its habitat.
+The Rowland Ward Foundation’s mission is to support sustainable, fair-chase hunting that benefits local, indigenous people and the conservation of wildlife and its habitat.

-Every year a number of Spanish doctors come over to volunteer their services during the dry season.
-They perform surgeries, gynecology, and traumatology, among other things.
+As you can see in the picture above, every year a number of Spanish doctors volunteer their services during the dry season.
+They perform surgeries, offer gynecological services, and deal with emergencies.

 (Pictured above) Snares and traps are widely used by poachers.
 All of these traps were collected in just a couple of months.

-This program in British Columbia, Canada, is a multi-year indigenous youth apprenticeship program.
+Our program in British Columbia, Canada, is a multi-year indigenous

-Driftwood Valley Outfitters runs the Driftwood Outdoor Guide and Business Apprenticeship (DOGBA), which is a multi-year Indigenous youth program serving the indigenous Takla First Nation communities with a goal to build capacity in the guiding business.
-The traditional territory of this First Nation is in northcentral British Columbia.
-The mission of the program is to follow a project-based learning platform to teach students the practical and business skills of the guiding industry, and to provide the requirements for the completion of grade 12 education.
-The educational structure is supported by three pillars: Indigenous knowledge, skills training, and their application in outdoor guiding and business.
-The three-year apprenticeship program for Takla First Nation youths began in 2021 and has completed its first year of operation.
+Driftwood Valley Outfitters runs the Driftwood Outdoor Guide and Business Apprenticeship (DOGBA) and serves the indigenous Takla First Nation communities.
+Its goal is to train these at-risk youth in the guiding business.
+The traditional territory of this First Nation is north-central British Columbia.
+The mission of the program is twofold: to teach the students the practical and business skills of the guiding industry and to help them satisfy the requirements for the completion of a grade-12 education.
+The educational structure is supported by three pillars: indigenous knowledge, skills training, and their application to the outdoor guiding business.

-The courses offered, especially the Hunting Guide Certification and the CORE Program, are critical to the apprentices becoming successful guide-outfitters.
-Hunting Guide Certification is required for a guide-outfitter to be licensed to guide resident and non-resident hunters in exclusive and legally defined guide areas.
-The CORE Program focuses on hunter safety and wilderness conservation, with topics that cover conservation, ethics, laws and regulations, survival, animal identification, and more.
+The courses offered, especially the Hunting Guide Certification and the CORE Program, are critical to the apprentices becoming successful guide/outfitters.
+Hunting Guide Certification is required for a guide/outfitter to be licensed to guide resident and nonresident hunters in exclusive and legally defined hunting areas.
+The CORE Program focuses on hunter safety and wilderness conservation, with topics that cover conservation, ethics, laws and regulations, survival, animal identification, and so on.

 You have the ability to potentially impact the work being done with your donations to Rowland Ward.
 We would like to invite you to donate to the Rowland Ward Foundation.
 Your financial help provides continued support in the programs listed above.